 Doe Reference collects extensively, from basic to research levels, in the humanities, area studies, social sciences and government information.
 In addition to general materials, the major subject areas covered include art history, ethnic, gender, media, and library and information studies, history (including the history of science), language and literature, performing arts, philosophy (including the philosophy of science), political science, religion, and sociology.

 The Library is a depository for US federal, California state, and UN and other IGO publications.
-Most government information reference sources including US and foreign statistical yearbooks, legislative /statistical indexes, US/California legal codes, US Census, and other guides and bibliographies are housed in the Government Reference (GREF), in the North Reading Room (NRR) of Doe Library.
-GREF also houses an extensive microfiche collection of UN publications as well as federal and international statistical sources and legislative documents.
-High use items including selected California, US, and IGO statistical sources, tax forms, federal and California budget information and almanacs/handbooks, etc., with current and/or historical information related to government and public affairs are located in the Doe Reference Center.
+Most government information reference sources including US and foreign statistical yearbooks, legislative /statistical indexes, US/California legal codes, US Census, and other guides and bibliographies are housed in the Government Reference North Reading Room (NRR).
+High use items including selected California, US, and IGO statistical sources, federal and California budget information and almanacs/handbooks, etc., with current and/or historical information related to government and public affairs are located in the Doe Reference Center.
 Government Documents Collections at UC Berkeley provides a more complete description of the government publications acquired by the Library.

 Primary Languages and Formats

 Most of the collection is in English and Western European languages, but there are no language restrictions.
 Emphasis is on appropriate material in any language, which supports the subjects, and languages taught at UCB.
 There are no geographical or chronological limitations for the collection.